 Ingredients for Lemon Crinkle Cookies

-- Sugar: Granulated sugar sweetens the dough; powdered sugar is used for rolling, adding a charming finish.
+- Sugar: Granulated sugar sweetens the dough; powdered sugar is for the outside

-- Lemon zest and juice: Fresh lemon adds a vibrant and tangy flavor, essential for lemon crinkle cookies.
+- Lemon zest and juice: Fresh lemon adds that tangy kick

-- Butter: Unsalted butter contributes to the rich flavor and soft texture of the cookies.
+- Butter: Unsalted butter makes it rich and tender

-- Vegan Alternatives: For a vegan version, replace butter with coconut oil or a plant-based butter substitute and use flax eggs or applesauce in place of regular eggs.
+- Vegan: Swap butter for coconut oil or plant butter and use flax eggs or applesauce

 How to Make Lemon Crinkle Cookies